Setting Up Virtual Connection Access (VCAs) VLAN

 5. Click Apply under the VCA-VLAN settings.

-The VCA VLAN is saved in the Skylight sensor: control's configuration.
+The VCA VLAN is saved in the Cisco Provider Connectivity Assurance Sensor Control's configuration.

 Note: You must click the Apply button before you can configure other sections in the page.